moetunes/Nextwm/README.md

 13/4/12

-  * Added a stacking window mode
+  * Seperated the window and bar colours in the config.h and rc files